 Guest curator and Harvard University James Duncan Phillips Professor of Early American History Joyce Chaplin joined the Peabody Museum of Archaeology & Ethnology in an extensive survey of the museum’s collections and those of nine other Harvard University collections.
 The resulting exhibition features a rich array of food-related objects and their stories, spanning thousands of years and going all around the world.

-Resetting the Table: Food and Our Changing Tastes opens Saturday, November 16, 2019, and will remain open through Sunday, November 28, 2021.
+Resetting the Table: Food and Our Changing Tastes opens Saturday, November 16, 2019, and has been extended past its original closing date of Sunday, November 28, 2021.